ShalevBioInfo/shalev-bioinformatics-portfolio/projects/cilia_clusters/README.md

 **The Challenge:** In computational biology, moving from raw data to insight is often a non-linear, poorly documented process.
 The challenge is to create a workflow that is not only scientifically sound but also **transparent, modular, and reproducible.**

 **Our Solution (What this code demonstrates):** This repository documents the **step-by-step framework** used for this analysis.
-The scripts are not just one-off tools; they are the modular components of this framework, each performing a distinct, well-documented task (Filter, Enrich, Quantify, Validate, Visualize).
+The scripts are not just one-off tools; they are the modular components of a reproducible, multi-step pipeline built to systematically filter, enrich, quantify, validate, and visualize these clusters.

 ---